GenesisAeon/unified-mandala/feedbackcodex.md

 - Added Prometheus scrape config for metrics server.
 - Added exclude filter to advanced todo scripts to ignore conversation-heavy tasks.
+- Added KEDA autoscaling template for JetStream workers to scale by lag.